ashtonkellis/data-structures-and-algorithms/11-queue-with-stackls/LAB.md

 dequeue() which extracts a value from the Queue using a first-in, first-out approach.
 You have access to 2 Stack instances with push and pop methods.

-Structure and Testing
-Utilize the Single-responsibility principle: any methods you write should be clean, reusable, abstract component parts to the whole challenge.
-You will be given feedback and marked down if you attempt to define a large, complex algorithm in one function definition.

 Write at least three test assertions for each method that you define.

 Ensure your tests are passing before you submit your solution.